SRCH2/srch2-ngn/documentation/docs/advanced.md

   new Query(new SearchableTerm("star")).filterByFieldInRange("year", "2010", "2012");
 ```

-A query can have multiple filters.
+A query can have multiple range filters.
 For example:
 ```
   new Query(new SearchableTerm("star"))
-      .filterByFieldStartFrom("id","1000")
-      .filterByFieldEqualsTo("genre","drama")
+      .filterByFieldStartFrom("id", "1000")
+      .filterByFieldEqualsTo("genre", "drama")
       .filterByFieldEqualsTo("year", "1975");
 ```
-It returns the records with an *id* greater than or equal to 1000, a *genre* of drama, and *year* less than or equal to 1975.
+It returns the records with an *id* greater than or equal to 1000, a

-Note that the engine supports only one kind of boolean operator (OR or
-AND) between all the filter conditions.
-By default, all the filters
+*genre* of drama, and *year* less than or equal to 1975.

+In this example, the engine treats these filters as conjunctive
+predicates (i.e., using the "AND" semantic).
+If we want the engine to
+treat them as disjunctive predicates (i.e., using the "OR" semantic),
-are connected by the *AND* operator.
-We can call the
+we can call the *setFilterRelationOR()* method.
-*setFilterRelationOR()* method to set it to the *OR* operator.

 ###Sorting

-By default the engine sorts the results using a descending order by
+By default the engine sorts the results using a descending order based on
 the overall score of each record.
 We can specify sorting by other
 fields.
 For example, the following query sorts the results based on
-the *director*, *year*, and *title* fields:
+the *director*, *year*, and then *title* fields:
 ```
-  new Query(new SearchableTerm("star")).sortOnFields("director","year","title");
+  new Query(new SearchableTerm("star")).sortOnFields("director", "year", "title");
 ```

-Note that if a sort request is included in the query, the returned
-records' scores are still those calculated scores by the engine,
-but the order of the results corresponds to the specified fields.

 We can specify the order in which the result set should be sorted.
 The default
 behavior is to sort them in the descending order.
 We can call the
 *orderByAscending()* method to sort them in the ascending order.

-As in the previous example, we can use the following code to let results
+For example, we can use the following code to let sort the results
-be returned in the ascending order on the *year* field,
+in the ascending order on the *year* field:
 ```
-  new Query(new SearchableTerm("star")).sortOnFields("director","year","title").orderByAscending();
+ new Query(new SearchableTerm("star")).sortOnFields("director", "year", "title").orderByAscending();
 ```

 ###Pagination

-We can specify a range of records in the result set to be returned,
+To implement pagination, we want to return some of the results
-including an offet and number of records.
-The default offset value is 0.
+by specifying a starting offet and number of records.
-We can call the *pagingStartFrom(10)* method to return the query
+We can call the *pagingStartFrom()* method to specify the startng
-records that start from the 10th record.
+offset, and its default value is 0.

-We can also set the number of records to be returned by
+We can also set the number of returned records by
 calling the *pagingSize()* method.
-By default the
+The number is obtained
-number is taken from the  *Indexable.getTopK()* method.
-If we
+from the  *Indexable.getTopK()* method, and its default
-do not override this getter method, the engine will take 10 as the
-default value.

-These two methods can be used to implement pagination.
+value is 10.

-For example, the following code returns records that are ranked from
+For example, the following statement returns records that are ranked from
 the 25th to the 34th of all the results.
 ```
   new Query(new SearchableTerm("star")).pagingStartFrom(25).pagingSize(10);